/

 If you've ever wondered, "What is the difference between Merlot and Pinot Noir?" this wine guide will break down everything—from their grape variety origins to food pairings—helping you find the perfect bottle of wine to suit your preference.

-Explore Cellar Beast’s handcrafted Merlot and Pinot Noir selections.
+Explore Cellar Beast’s handcrafted Yakima Valley Merlot and Willamette Valley Pinot Noir selections.

 Grape Origins & Characteristics